• Complimentary pickup at your Anchorage hotel or the airport on Day 1.

 See our Who We Are page for updated info on your photographer-guides.

 Ron has been leading hikes and tours since the late 1970s when he started as a Ranger for the National Park Service on San Miguel Island.
-He has led hikes and tours in Alaska since 1981.
-He has led single and multi-day trips for travelers, photographers, politicians and CEOs in Alaska, Arizona and California, and co-led tours in Ecuador.
+He has led hikes and tours in Alaska since 1981, as well as single and multi-day trips for travelers, photographers, politicians and CEOs in Alaska, Arizona and California, and co-led tours in Ecuador.
 He has participated in many tours worldwide, and has learned what separates great tours from sub-standard ones.

 For a more complete answer, see From Alaska to Africa, 10 Tips on How to Pick a Great Photo Tour.
 Aside from the experience and personalized service of the company, once you start your tour, your success and enjoyment will depend almost entirely on the guide.
 You want a guide who is great in 3 areas — photography, teaching and outdoor skills.
 These can be broken down further below: